NxPKG/khulnasoft-docs/content/support/Account Management & Billing/Common account questions/Login and account issues.md

 another](https://support.google.com/accounts/answer/1066447?co=GENIE.Platform%3DAndroid&hl=en&oco=0).
 {{</Aside>}}

 When setting up 2FA, you should have saved your backup codes in a secure location.
-To restore lost access using a Cloudflare backup code:
+To restore lost access using a Khulnasoft backup code:

 1\.
 Retrieve the backup code from where you stored it.

 2\.
-Navigate to the Cloudflare login page.
+Navigate to the Khulnasoft login page.

 3\.
 Enter the backup code in the login screen, then click **Log in**.